 CHESTERTOWN TEA PARTY AND PARADE

 In 2019, for the first time, Sumner Hall was represented with a small marching unit representing African American Revolutionary War soldiers.
 In addition, it produced the first annual Tea Party play dedicated to African American History: The Story of Ona Judge, a woman enslaved to George Washington who escaped to freedom.
 It brought a diverse cast to the Garfield Center for the Arts stage, and it played to a full house.
-Since Chestertown’s Tea Party 2020 was cancelled due to the national public health crisis, our second play was also postponed.
-Join us at the next Tea Party celebration for Respect for Mumbet, a story and music showcased based on the book written by Gretchen Woelfle and illustrated by Alix Delinois.
+Tea Party 2020 and 2021 did not take place, due to the COVID-19 pandemic.
+In 2022, Sumner Hall will re-join the celebration by having a unit in the marching band and by producing a show that will play on the outside stage.

 AFRICAN AMERICAN READ-INS

 For several years the Department of Education of Washington College and the Kent County Public Library have co-sponsored the local celebration of the national African American Read-In, founded in 1989 by the National Council of Teachers of English.
 Sumner Hall became a new co-producer of this event in 2019, hosting the program that year and in 2020.
-Due to restrictions limiting social gatherings during the COVID-19 era, the 2021 program is virtual.
-In addition to this annual read-in, the Education Committee was exploring others in partnership with other organizations.
+The Read-In was conducted virtually in 2021 and 2022.